gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 ## Latches

-**Latches are asynchronous (no clock) circuits which can retain memory.** Latches can have an enable input, which blurs the line between what is a latch and what is a flip-flop (if the enable line was driven from a clock, it would become a level-triggered flip-flop).
-For latches that have an enable input, when a latch passes the input through to the output, we say it is _transparent_.
+**Latches are asynchronous or level-triggered synchronous circuits which can retain memory.** For latches that have an enable input, when a latch passes the input through to the output, we say it is _transparent_.
 When the input is blocked from passing through to the output (i.e. in input has no effect) we say the latch is _opaque_.

 Most latches are built from **two identical cross-coupled inverting logic gates**, e.g. two NOR gates or two NAND gates.